Arrested Development

-Despite the positive response from critics, Arrested Development received low ratings and viewership on Fox, which canceled the series in 2006.
+Despite the positive critical response, Arrested Development received low ratings on Fox, which canceled the series in 2006.
 In 2011, Netflix licensed new episodes and distributed them on its streaming service.
-These episodes were released in May 2013.
-Netflix commissioned a fifth season of Arrested Development, the first half of which premiered on May 29, 2018, and the second half on March 15, 2019.
-It was initially reported that all five seasons of the series would be removed from Netflix on March 25, 2023, but TechRadar later revealed that all five seasons would remain on the service.
+These episodes were released in May 2013, and was among the first of Netflix's original programming.
+Netflix commissioned a fifth season of Arrested Development, the first half of which premiered in May 2018, and the second half in March 2019.
+The show was scheduled to be removed from Netflix in March 2023, but this was reverted after a deal was reached over the streaming rights.

 Production

 Conception

 Discussion that led to the creation of the series began in the summer of 2002.
 Ron Howard had the original idea to create a comedy series in the style of handheld cameras and reality television, but with an elaborate, highly comical script resulting from repeated rewritings and rehearsals.
 Howard met with David Nevins, the president of Imagine Television, Katie O'Connell, a senior vice president, and two writers, including Mitchell Hurwitz.
 In light of recent corporate accounting scandals, such as Enron and Adelphia, Hurwitz suggested a story about a "riches to rags" family.
 Howard and Imagine were interested in using this idea, and signed Hurwitz to write the show.
 The idea was pitched and sold in Q3 2002.
 There was a bidding war for the show between Fox and NBC, with the show ultimately selling to Fox as a put pilot with a six-figure penalty.

 Over the next few months, Hurwitz developed the characters and plot for the series.
 The script of the pilot episode was submitted in January 2003 and filmed in March 2003.
 It was submitted in late April to Fox and was added to the network's fall schedule that May.